Tag Archives: Movie

 Chapter 29

-1. List three things Anne and Diana did while visiting Miss Barry.
+1. List three things Anne and Diana did while visiting Miss Barry in this chapter.
 They went to the Exhibition, saw the horse races, went to a concert in the Academy of Music, had ice cream at 11pm p.182

 Chapter 30